Rattled by rout in 2017 polls, Mayawati opens BSP horizons to alliance options

 The grand alliance plan was shelved because it would have required both the SP and the BSP to come aboard.
 The resultant alliance stitched between the SP and the Congress was too weak to counter a resurgent BJP.

-The winds of change are blowing fast now.
+However, the winds of change are blowing now.
 Rattled by her humiliating defeat in the 2017 elections, Mayawati has indicated her willingness to join an anti-BJP front for the first time, even if it’s only on the issue of EVM hacking.
 This could, however, expand to the presidential elections as well as the 2019 Lok Sabha election in the days to come.

-There is no direct clash of interest between the SP and the BSP because neither party is a claimant to the Prime Minister’s chair.
+Neither the SP nor the BSP will be a claimant to the Prime Minister’s chair in the general elections and thus no clash of interest.
 However, an improved performance can perk up their political fortunes by 2022, when the state goes to the polls again.
 “The opposition cannot remain in limbo, waiting for Yogi Adityanath to trip on some front.
 They have to mobilise and consolidate anti-BJP votes,” says political analyst Dr Badri Narayan.

 So, what are the options before the BSP, which has now plunged to its early 1990 position?
 Just as Kanshi Ram had weakened the BJP to gain power in the state, Amit Shah broke into the BSP’s vote bank of marginalised castes to win the 2017 elections.
 She now needs to reconsolidate her vote bank.